This annual list of the best business coaching and consulting franchises was revised and updated on June 6, 2022.

 There is also one-on-one coaching, a global network of business owners to tap into, the company’s proprietary Business Builder’s Blueprint program, strategic business planning, and more.
 Considering the company’s recent growth, it has clearly hit upon something that works well.

-Founded by Allen E. Fishman in St. Louis, Missouri in 1990 and franchising since 1996, the number of locations has been steadily climbing in recent years from 121 in 2012 to the current total of 315 (up by 36 from the previous year’s total of 279), of which 27 are company-owned and 142 are located outside the US.
+Founded by Allen E. Fishman in St. Louis, Missouri in 1990 and franchising since 1996, the number of locations has been steadily climbing in recent years, from 121 in 2012 to the current total of 367 (up from the previously reported total of 335), of which 18 are company-owned and 231 are located outside the US.

 3. The Entrepreneur’s Source

 The Entrepreneur’s Source takes a slightly different approach by billing itself as expert career transition coaching.
 Specifically, this service is geared towards people who are looking to exit their more traditional career and go into business for themselves (including franchise opportunities).

 Whether a person is worried about “aging out” of their current position, aren’t making the kind of income they desire, feel adrift in their current career, are tired of corporate bureaucracies, or want to finally make a move on their dream of owning their own business, this company offers coaching to help people gain clarity about what’s next and making the transition into it.